 The Football League divisions usually start a week earlier.
 The Championship, Leagues One and Two finish in early May, with play-offs stretching over ten days or two weeks, the Championship play-off final a week after its counterpart fixtures for Leagues One and Two.

-The traditional kick-off time of 3pm on a Saturday is no longer sacrosanct – for the Premier League at least/ Invariably there’s an early kick-off on Saturdays, at 12.45pm, with another game to follow the final whistle around the country, at 5.30pm.
-Then there are two or three games on a Sunday, often at 1.30pm, and almost always at 4pm.
+The traditional kick-off time of 3pm on a Saturday is no longer sacrosanct – for the Premier League at least.
+Invariably there’s an early kick-off on Saturdays, at 12.30pm, with another game to follow the final whistle around the country, at 5.30pm.
+Then there are two or three games on a Sunday, often at 2pm and 4.30pm.
 The Monday night game is at 8pm, with an occasional one arranged for the same time on a Friday.

 The Championship sticks more with the Saturday 3pm tradition.
 Around it, many weekends might have a Friday evening game at 8pm, a Saturday one at 12.30pm and/or 7.45pm, and a Sunday afternoon fixtures, times variable.
 With so many games to squeeze into a 24-team league, midweek matches are pretty common, at 7.45pm or 8pm.

 Leagues One and Two are usually timetabled for 3pm Saturday, also with regular midweek games (Tuesdays rather than Wednesdays) and the odd game staged on Friday evening or Sunday afternoon for logistical reasons.